Wuvist/lcpc/lcpc.typ

 ) <sg_lcpc_by_pass>

 Quick findings:
-- WP group has LCP very close to 1, implying they are very closed to face deficit or cash flow issues.
+- Work Permit(WP) group has LCP very close to 1, implying they are very closed to face deficit or cash flow issues.
 The minimum WP salary required by MOM may not be sufficient for them to support their life in Singapore.
 Their monthly expenditure are already closed to the minimum by having expenditures similar to the bottom 7% local, i.e. the group stay in HDB 1-2 Room and they only assumed to share HDB room with another worker.
 There is not much room to cut expenditure given the ever increasing CPI in Singapore.
 THus, the way for WP group to fight with high LCP may  work overtime and get additional income.
-- The group estimated to have both lowest LCP(0.56) and highest LCP(1.05) are WP holders, depending on the type of housing they rent.
+- The group estimated to have both lowest LCP(0.56) and highest LCP(1.05) are Employment Pass(EP) holders, depending on the type of housing they rent.
 Monthly rental is the most significant factor affecting their LCP.
 Middle class professional considering relocating to Singapore may find living cost unbearable if they want to stay in condo and maintain corresponding life style.
 But, they would find comfort if they choose to rent HDB and have moderate life style just like the majority of Singaporeans.
-- High income professional like PEP/ONE pass holders faces similar LCP below 0.7.
+- High income professional like Personalized Employment Pass(PEP)/Overseas Networks & Expertise Pass(ONE Pass) holders faces similar LCP below 0.7.
 They are the target audience of WCOL by EIU.
 Despite Singapore may have the highest cost of living in the world, the high income of expatriate may make them still find it manageable.

 === Estimation of data

-For estimation, I assume Work Permit(WP), S-Pass(SP) and Employment Pass(EP) holders are individual bearing only they own expenditure, whereas Personalized Employment Pass(PEP) bear expenditure of a family of 3, and Overseas Networks & Expertise Pass(ONE Pass) holder bear expenditure of a family of 4.
-The rentals are estimated from average rental price of 4-Room HDB and 3-bedroom condo.
+As an estimation, I assume WP, S-Pass(SP) and EP holders are individual bearing only they own expenditure, whereas PEP bear expenditure of a family of 3, and ONE Pass holder bear expenditure of a family of 4.
+The rentals are estimated from average rental price of HDB 4-Room flat and 3-bedroom condo.
 I further assume:
-- WP holder share one HDB bed room.
+- WP holders co-rent one HDB bedroom.
-- SP/EP rent a whole room.
+- SP/EP holders rent one bedroom.
-- PEP and ONE-Pass holder rent one whole flat.
+- PEP and ONE-Pass holders rent one whole flat.

 Monthly expenditure excluding rental are estimated from household expenditure data from HES and CPI.

-As for income, I use minimum salaries required by Ministry of Manpower for each type of pass.
+As for income estimation, I use minimum salaries required by Ministry of Manpower for each type of pass.
 Detailed code for estimations are in @code.

 #figure(
   tablex(